yyyopa/ltv_prediction/README.md

 # LTV Prediction Model with LSTM

-Deep learning model for User Lifetime Value (LTV) prediction using LSTM networks.
+Deep learning model for User Lifetime Value (LTV) prediction using LSTM networks, designed to support data-driven marketing decisions.
 This project implements daily LTV predictions with automated correction based on historical patterns.

+## Project Motivation

+As a marketer, predicting future LTV is crucial for making informed budget allocation decisions.
+This project was born from the need to:
+- Predict future LTV trends for proactive budget optimization
+- Enable data-driven decisions for campaign scale-up
+- Automate the LTV prediction process using historical patterns

+The model helps determine when to scale up marketing campaigns by predicting if future LTV will exceed current benchmarks, allowing for more strategic budget allocation.

+## Learning Journey

+As a non-developer with a marketing background, this project presented several challenges:
+1. **Technical Learning**: Self-taught Python and deep learning through online resources
+2. **Development Process**: Utilized AI tools (ChatGPT, Claude.ai) for code development
+3. **Validation Process**: Iteratively verified predictions against actual LTV data
+4. **Model Refinement**: Continuously improved accuracy through testing and optimization

 ## Overview